 Medium density residential areas outside of Wolfville's core are generally focused around key transportation corridors - Main Street, Maple Avenue, Skyway Drive and Pleasant Street running east-west, and areas between Gaspereau and Highland Avenues running North-South.
 Density ranges from 5 to 12 dwelling units per acre are typical.
-Medium density areas face more pressure for redevelopment and change as they are located close to amenities found at the University or the Core area.
+Medium density areas face more pressure for redevelopment and change as they are located close to amenities found at the University or the Core area and at the east and west end of the Town.

-This Plan encourages more infill housing forms such as townhomes and low rise apartments by enabling additional units on existing serviced lands.
-Allowing additional units makes increased housing choice possible; contributes to the diversity and vitality of neighbourhoods; and contributes to affordable housing.
-Additional provisions have been instituted to help make new developments more compatible with the existing neighbourhood character.
+This Plan encourages more infill housing forms such as townhouses, low and mid rise apartments, and cluster developments by enabling additional units on existing serviced lands.
+Allowing additional units makes possible increased housing choice possible; contributes to the diversity and vitality of neighbourhoods; and contributes to affordable housing.
+Additional provisions have been instituted to ensure developments are compatible with neighbourhood character.